Quick Start: Commit Activity Browser Visual Usage Guide

 link📽️ On Youtube

-We have created a series of five minute Youtube videos showing the Commit Activity Browser in action:
+We have created a series of five minute Youtube videos showing the Commit Activity Browser in action.
+Here's the latest:

 linkInterpreting symbols & icons of Commit Activity Browser